Ubuntu does come with a bunch of fonts installed by default in it. But at times you might not be satisfied with the available fonts.

 sudo apt install font-manager

-Open the Font Manager from Unity Dash.
+Open the Font Manager.
 You can see installed fonts and option to install new fonts, remove existing fonts etc here.
 It’s quite a versatile tool for managing fonts in your Linux system.

 To remove Font Manager, use the command below: